Enforcement and reporting violations

 Please note: If you want to report an accessibility issue, you can also use an online form at saavutettavuusvaatimukset.fi (in Finnish or Swedish).

 You can request that your name or personal details are not disclosed to the subject of the complaint or to the media.
 However, this is not always possible.
 If required by Act on the Openness of Government Activities, we would need to disclose your name when so requested by law.
-Also, in order to deal with some complaints, your personal details are necessary.
+Please note that in connection with the hearing, we will send all the documents you have submitted to the subject on the complaint.

 - If you have sent the complaint to the registry by e-mail, the registry will send you a confirmation of receipt.